CNG and Hydrogen Cylinders: Types, Generations, and Applications

 Type 3 Cylinder (CNG Cylinder Type III)

-Type 3 cylinders use a metal liner (usually aluminum) fully wrapped in a composite material, typically carbon fiber.
+Type 3 cylinders use a metal liner (usually aluminium) fully wrapped in a composite material, typically carbon fibre.
 This design dramatically reduces the cylinder’s weight, improving fuel efficiency in vehicles.

-• Material: Full composite wrap (carbon fiber or glass fiber) with a metal liner.
+- Material: Full composite wrap (carbon fibre or glass fibre) with a metal liner.

 Choosing a Type 3 Cylinder: Best for lighter vehicles or mobile applications where reducing weight is critical for performance and fuel efficiency, such as light trucks and passenger cars.